 Related Topics

-The good news is, if you have low income and are struggling to afford your medications, you may qualify for Medicare’s Part D Low Income Subsidy (LIS) program, also known as “Extra Help.”
+The good news: If you have low income and are struggling to afford your medications, you may qualify for Medicare’s Part D Low Income Subsidy (LIS) program, also known as “Extra Help.”
 This program covers a portion of Part D out-of-pocket costs to provide financial relief for those with limited means.

-Right now, the full Extra Help benefit (Full Subsidy) is only available to people with income up to 135% of the Federal Poverty Level (FPL), with a partial benefit (Partial Subsidy) available for those up to 150%.
+In 2024, eligibility for the full Extra Help benefit (Full Subsidy) was expanded to people with income up to 150% of the Federal Poverty Level (FPL), and the partial benefit (Partial Subsidy) was eliminated.

-- No premiums for your Part D drug plan
+- No premiums for their Part D drug plan

 - No deductibles